Lower back sublaxation and denervation:

 I believe that both exercise and rehabilitation are necessary to promote healing in low back

-such improper treatments, will result in so much spinal compression that it will ensure that the
+improper treatments, will result in so much spinal compression that it will ensure that the individual

-compressions.
 It must be set by back professionals.
-MVC over 730 lbs., measured in newtons
+MVC over 730 lbs., measured in newtons repetitively, is linked

-repetitively, is linked to higher injury rates.
-Therefore, exercises and therapies such as Superman’
+to higher injury rates.
+Therefore, exercises and therapies such as Superman’s, Roman chairs,

 What is the core?